 Other great ways to participate

 Mentoring relationships are essential to the assimilation of refugees, who have left behind extended family support systems, jobs, and cultural lifestyle.
 There are several ways you can volunteer with the Refugee Resettlement Program.

 The basic requirement to become a member of a Mentoring Team is a commitment to friendship and a regular meeting with an individual or family.
 These families blossom with our friendship and gain confidence, trust, and skills for developing self-sufficiency in their new country.

 We’re also eager to have volunteers who are available for occasional projects.
 Our Furnishings Team is called into action about once a month, while the Communications and Fundraising teams require only a few hours of monthly commitment.

 - Mentoring teams: Volunteers help newcomers navigate life in a new culture and develop confidence and capacity for themselves and their children.

 - Tutoring: Help families gain basic language capacity.
 GNCH will connect your with a partner organization for training and a student match.

 - Fundraising: Help families meet emergency needs and access basic subsidies for families who are underemployed.
-Checks can be written to Lutheran Church of the Reformation (with notation of Refugee Resettlement Project).
+As noted above, checks can be sent to Lutheran Church of the Reformation (with notation for GNCH Refugee Resettlement).